Threat and Vulnerability Intelligence Database

 Source: TheHackerNews

-March 22nd, 2025 (24 days ago)
+March 22nd, 2025 (2 months ago)

 Description: The North Korean threat actor known as the Lazarus Group has been linked to a previously undocumented JavaScript implant named Marstech1 as part of limited targeted attacks against developers.
 The active operation has been dubbed Marstech Mayhem by SecurityScorecard, with the malware delivered by means of an open-source repository hosted on GitHub that's associated with a profile named "